tink-crypto/tink/README.md

 signatures, hybrid encryption), and additional primitives are in preparation.
-Moreover, Tink lets users add new primitives or custom implementations of existing primitives, which allows them to build upon Tink's core architecture and key manangement abilities without having to fork the library.
+Moreover, Tink lets users add new primitives or custom implementations of existing primitives, which allows them to build upon Tink's core architecture and key management abilities without having to fork the library.

 The basic use of Tink proceeds in three steps: